Veru, Inc. (VERU) CEO Mitchell Steiner on Q4 2020 Results - Earnings Call Transcript

 Brandon Folkes

 Hi, thanks for taking my questions and congratulations on all the progress and the deal.
-Sorry if I missed this, but can you just maybe elaborate a little bit on the economics of the premium oncology deal any color on the upfront royalty milestones.
+Sorry if I missed this, but can you just maybe elaborate a little bit on the economics of the premium oncology deal?
+Any color on the upfront royalty milestones.
 And then, just any color on the size of the trial you're thinking for that product.

-And then maybe just one sort of clarification question, does cash runway through the end of 2022 -- does that just contemplates FC2 sales in the cash flow generation from that?
-Or do you contemplate any sale of assets and net cash from that?
+And then maybe just one sort of clarification question, does cash runway through the end of 2022 -- does that just contemplates FC2 sales and the cash flow generation from that or do you contemplate any sale of assets in net cash run rate?
 Thank you.

 Mitchell Steiner

 Okay, good.
 So the first part has to do with enobosarm and have we disclosed any the deal terms.
 And the answer is, it's undisclosed, but it was -- enobosarm is a late stage asset for the University of Tennessee and Ohio State.
-So I will tell what I can tell you is that it's a very favorable deal for the company that includes very reasonable milestones and a low single digit royalty on net sales.
+So, I will tell what I can tell you is that it's a very favorable deal for the company that includes very reasonable milestones and a low-single-digit royalty on net sales.

-So it's a very good deal for our company.
-But we haven't disclosed the rest of it, but it's a good deal for the company given the size of the market, and where we're going.
-And I think everybody's going to be very, very happy once we get past this next trial, which gets your next question.
+So, it's a very good deal for our company, but we haven't disclosed the rest of it, but it's a good deal for the company, given the size of the market and where we're going.
+And I think everybody's going to be very, very happy once we get past this next trial, which gets to your next question.
 And that is have we told you about the size.
-We believe that the size of the enobosarm ER+/HER2- metastatic trial and endocrine resistant women, it's going to be about 240 patients.
-240 patients is the number.
-And it's a one to one randomization.
+We believe that the size of the enobosarm ER+/HER2- metastatic trial in endocrine resistant women, it's going to be about 240 patients.
+240 patients is the number, and it's a one to one randomization.
 So it's not a huge study.

 And that's again, the single open label study should be sufficient for the successful approval.
 So that's why we're excited about it.
-And interestingly, with the other 20, just to make a comment with the other 25 studies, all of the studies that you would expect for Phase 1, like the drug-drug interaction studies, the QT studies, renal impairment, liver impairment studies, all that's been done.
-There's no QT issues, [Indiscernible] issues.
+And interestingly, with the other 20 -- just to make a comment with the other 25 studies, all of the studies that you would expect for Phase 1, like the drug-drug interaction studies, the QT studies, renal impairment, liver impairment studies, all that's been done.
+There's no QT issues, [Indiscernible] effect issues.
 I mean, it's a really nice clean profile on this drug.

-And so you can imagine for a cancer product, having that kind of clean profile this could be very, very attractive, as another endocrine therapy for women that just want to avoid the toxic IV chemo.
-As it relates to -- so that's why we're so excited about this.
-It fits our model.
-We got VERU-111 kind of a very favorable side effect profile for cytotoxic to be used in prostate cancer as an oral agent before IV chemo.
-So same thing here, breast cancer an oral agent that can be used with a favorable toxicity profile, but efficacy and other benefits of muscle building and bone building, and you'll see the data tomorrow that we present at San Antonio.
-And you'll see it's got a great side effect profile and quality of life et cetera and before chemo.
+And so you can imagine for a cancer product having that kind of clean profile, this could be very, very attractive as another endocrine therapy for women that just want to avoid the toxic IV chemo.
+As it relates to – and so that's why we're so excited about this.
+It fits our model, right, and we’ve got VERU-111 kind of a very favorable side effect profile for cytotoxic to be used in prostate cancer as an oral agent before IV chemo.
+So the same thing here, breast cancer, an oral agent that can be used with a favorable toxicity profile, but efficacy and other benefits of muscle building and bone building, and you'll see the data tomorrow that we present at San Antonio.
+And you'll see it's got a great side effect profile and quality of life, et cetera, and before chemo.
 So this is a great space, pre-chemo space is a great space to be.

-As relates to the cash runway, the cash runway includes cash on hand and we just sold PREBOOST for $20 million, which gives us $15 million, we've already closed it.
+As it relates to the cash runway, the cash runway includes cash on hand, and we just sold PREBOOST for $20 million, which gives us $15 million.
+We’ve already closed it.
 So we got $15 million in cash added to our balance sheet, plus we're going to get another $5 million that’s unconditional or non-conditional, it's just a note basically.
-And so we don't have to hit anything to get that money over the next 18 months, of which we'll get $2.5 million and within a year, another $2.5 million, six months after that.
+And so we don't have to hit anything to get that money over the next 18 months, of which we'll get $2.5 million within a year, another $2.5 million six months after that.
 So within the next 18 months, we get a full $20 million.

-So when you put those numbers together plus the growing FC2 business, yes, the answer to your question is we feel comfortable going, running all of our clinical developments including the potential for registration trials through the end of fiscal year 2022, which we can guide beyond that, but that's what the auditors told us, we can stop.
+So when you put those numbers together plus the growing FC2 business, yes, the answer to your question is we feel comfortable going, running all of our clinical developments including the potential for registration trials through the end of fiscal year 2022.
+I wish we can guide beyond that, but that's where the auditors told us we can stop.

-But yes, we’re going to still have money coming from the business and we still -- clinical trials is expensive.
-But if you think about it, we have four that’s all four registration trials are going on.
-The enobosarm one I just told you is 240 patients, the VERU-100 is 100 patients, the VERU-111 is around 200 patients.
-And then triple negative breast probably about 100-150 patients.
-If you add all those together, you still are going to be less than 500 patients before trials.
-And 500 to 600 patients.
-And you're not getting them all at once.
-These trials will be done over 18 months to two years.
-And so it's very manageable, particularly with the revenues that we have coming in and cash on hand.
+But yes, we’re going to still have money coming from the business, and we’re still -- clinical trials are expensive, but if you think about it, we have four – let’s say all four registration trials are going on.
+The enobosarm one I just told you is 240 patients, the VERU-100 is 100 patients, the VERU-111 is around 200 patients, and then triple negative breast probably about 100 to 150 patients.
+If you add all those together, it is still going to be less than 500 patients before trials, about 500 to 600 patients.
+And you're not getting them all at once because these trials will be done over 18 months to two years.
+And so, it's very manageable, particularly with the revenues that we have coming in and cash on hand.

 And so anyway, I think that answers your question.